Blog

 Expert Tip: Consider purchasing additional travel insurance for extra protection if you’re travelling with high-value items.
 SkyRefund flight experts also suggest keeping receipts or appraisals for expensive belongings in case you need to file a claim.

-Did you have a delayed or cancelled in the last 3 years?
+Did you have a disrupted flight in the last 3 years ?

 Check your compensation for disrupted flights for free!